-The SALDO APPLICANT'S WOKBOOK (SAW)
+The SALDO APPLICANT'S WORKBOOK (SAW)

 Although the SAW is not a part of this SALDO, it is introduced here for the benefit of Applicants.
-Copies are available at cost from the Indiana County Office of Planning & Development.
-The Planning Commission recommends that the SAW be used as a guide to the requirements of the SALDO, the following is the Table of Contents of the SALDO Applicant's Workbook.
+The purpose of the SAW is to assist Applicants through the subdivision and land development application, review, and approval process.
+Examples of items that will be required of Applicants throughout the process are included in the Workbook.
+Also included are other administrative tools and guidance for use by the Applicants as well and the Indiana County Office of Planning & Development staff and the Indiana County Planning Commission.
+The SAW is available to download at icopd.org by clicking the "Planning" drop-down menu and selecting "Subdivision & Zoning".
+Printed copies are available at cost from the Indiana County Office of Planning & Development.
+The Indiana County Planning Commission recommends that the SAW be used as a guide to the requirements of the SALDO.
+For introduction and reference, the following is the Table of Contents of the SALDO Applicant's Workbook is below.